-The systematic, independent, and documented assessment by a qualified and impartial third party of the GHG assertion for a specific reporting period.
+- Verification The systematic, independent, and documented assessment by a qualified and impartial third party of the GHG assertion for a specific reporting period.
 The verification process is intended to assess the degree to which a project complies with ACR-approved methodologies, tools, eligibility criteria, requirements, and specifications, and has correctly quantified net GHG reductions or removals.
-Verification must be conducted by an independent third-party verifier.

-Verification Statement A statement issued by a verification body that provides assurance, through examination of objective evidence by a competent and independent third party, that a GHG assertion is in conformity with applicable requirements.
+Verification must be conducted by an independent third-party verifier. - Verification A statement issued by a verification body that provides assurance, through examination of objective evidence by a competent and independent third party, that a GHG assertion is in conformity with applicable requirements. - Wetlands Areas inundated or saturated by surface or ground water at a frequency and duration sufficient to support (and that under normal circumstances do support) a prevalence of vegetation typically adapted for life in saturated soil conditions.
+Wetlands generally include swamps, marshes, bogs, and similar areas.